 A deposited plan must be lodged defining as lots the new minerals parcels.
 The plan should be prepared to comply with the following:

-• The heading of the plan should refer to 'Subdivision of minerals comprised in CT........... '
+• the heading of the plan should refer to 'Subdivision of minerals comprised in CT........... '

-• No Subdivision Certificate will be required
+• no Subdivision Certificate will be required

-• The new lot must mirror the current subdivision pattern of the land
+• the new lot must mirror the current subdivision pattern of the land

-• Any residue of the minerals title must be shown as a single lot in the plan
+• any residue of the minerals title must be shown as a single lot in the plan,

 Minerals under roads